Folks who adore kanban boards can address their thank-you notes to a Japanese manufacturing plant. That’s where the kanban system was born.

 The first big milestone in moving kanban boards from the manufacturing plant to the office happened in 2004, when a project began at Microsoft to apply kanban techniques to software development.
 Then, in 2010, management trainer and consultant David J Anderson debuted his Kanban Method, further developing its application to software and improved service delivery in creative and knowledge-worker companies.
 Anderson also authored a book detailing the method.

 Today, using a kanban-like system to organize, activate and track work is easier than Anderson might have imagined it could be.
-Vabotu, for instance, has built an entire project management, team communication and asset organization hub around highly customizable kanban boards.
+Heycollab, for instance, has built an entire project management, team communication and asset organization hub around highly customizable kanban boards.
 Getting started is easy and fast.
-But as they jump in many Vabotu users find themselves in search of inspiration for the ways in which they might apply this new power.
+But as they jump in many Heycollab users find themselves in search of inspiration for the ways in which they might apply this new power.
 To meet that need, we’ve put together a guide to start started with the myriad implementations of that kanban superpower.

 Kanban Boards as Flexible Tools

 Lots of kanban-board-ideas roundups tackle industry- or role-specific ways to use the system.
 These are useful and interesting.
-The methodology–especially as used within the Vabotu platform–however, also lends itself to basing board customization on the type of interaction and outcome a user is looking for.
-That may mean that marketing teams across the Vabotu client base might use kanban boards in 100 different ways.
+The methodology–especially as used within the Heycollab platform–however, also lends itself to basing board customization on the type of interaction and outcome a user is looking for.
+That may mean that marketing teams across the Heycollab client base might use kanban boards in 100 different ways.
 So, in this guide, we’ve set forth a series of cross-industry incarnations of the kanban board to help users start thinking strategically about the multiple ways that kanban boards can streamline their collaboration and also move them steadily toward their own personal and professional goals.